The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 [II.1] Před dvěma léty na Severozápadním nádraží ukradli jedné paničce kočárek i s holčičkou v peřinách a byli tak šlechetní, že holčičku vodevzdali na policejním komisařství u nás v ulici, že prej ji našli pohozenou v průjezdě.
 Potom noviny udělaly z tý ubohý paní krkavčí matku.“

-Neue Freie Presse is mentioned in connection with Švejk and Oberleutnant Lukáš and their train journey to Budějovice.
-Opposite them in the compartment sat a completely bald man and red this paper.
-Later it became clear that this man was the notorious Generalmajor von Schwarzburg.
+is mentioned in connection with Švejk and Oberleutnant Lukáš and their train journey to Budějovice.
+Opposite them in the compartment sat a completely bald man reading this paper.
+Later, it became clear that this man was the notorious Generalmajor von Schwarzburg.

 Background

-Neue Freie Presse was a daily newspaper that was published in Vienna from 1864 to 1939, founded as a break-away from Die Presse.
-It published both a morning and an evening issue.
-It's political stance was bourgeois liberal, along the lines of e.g. Prager Tagblatt and Bohemia.
+was a daily newspaper published in Vienna from 1864 to 1939, founded as a breakaway from Die Presse.
+It published both morning and evening editions.
+Its political stance was bourgeois liberal, similar to, for example, Prager Tagblatt and Bohemia.

-The newspaper eventually became very influential, led by the powerful editor in chief, Moritz Benedikt (1849-1920).
-It was also one of the largest of its kind in Austria, employing around 500, and it also enjoyed a reputation abroad.
-They were known for outstanding journalism and succeeded in enlisting writers like Theodor Herzl, Hugo von Hoffmannsthal, Bertha von Suttner and Stefan Zweig.
+The newspaper eventually became very influential, led by the powerful editor-in-chief, Moritz Benedikt (1849-1920).
+It was also one of the largest of its kind in Austria, employing around 500 people, and it enjoyed a reputation abroad.
+It was known for outstanding journalism and succeeded in enlisting writers such as Theodor Herzl, Hugovon Hoffmannsthal, Bertha von Suttner and Stefan Zweig.

-During World War I they took an aggressive patriotic stance, but had also during the French-German war in 1870-71 shown a pro German tendency.
+During World War I, it took an aggressively patriotic stance, but during the Franco-German war in 1870-71, it had also shown a pro-German tendency.

 Quote(s) from the novel